dpm24800/my-dasi-journey/_posts/numpy/2025-11-03-array-manipulation.md

 ```

 #### Transposing 3-D Array
-During the transpose of a 3D NumPy array:
+During the transpos of a 3D NumPy array:
   - The number of **columns** becomes the number of **blocks** (or depth).
   - The number of **rows** becomes the number of **columns**.
   - The number of **blocks** becomes the number of **rows**.